2012 World University Netball Championship

-The 2012 World University Netball Championship was hosted at the Good Hope Centre in Cape Town, South Africa between 2 July and 7 July 2012.
+The 2012 World University Netball Championship was the inaugural World University Netball Championship tournament.
 The tournament was organised by the Fédération Internationale du Sport Universitaire and University Sports South Africa.
-It was the inaugural tournament of the World University Netball Championship.
+It was hosted at Cape Town's Good Hope Centre between 2 July and 7 July 2012.
 It was won by Great Britain who defeated the host nation, South Africa 53–49 in the final.
 Jamaica finished third after defeating Northern Ireland 41–30 in the bronze medal match.